tkomasa/perlin_noise/README.md

 ## 1 Dimension:
 Within one dimension, Perlin noise manifests fairly simply.
 Imagine a mountain range with a slice taken out, and you have 1D Perlin noise.
-To be honest, I have no idea if what I have written is mathmatecally accurate Perlin noise in a single dimension, but I assume it's at least close.

 ![1d_perlin](https://user-images.githubusercontent.com/70603965/135744706-b8dca4b3-6548-45e5-8f4e-754ec08fbd8e.gif)

 As the algorithim generates numbers, it uses the last number generated to seed the next, creating the flow from point to point, while still being randomized at the base level.
-This will simply increment itself for as long as is it is run.
+This will simply increment itself for as long as is it is run, with each and every number being related to the last generated value.

 ## 2 Dimensions: